-At the conditionally accepted stage all authors are asked to submit their final manuscript text in word format with figures and tables conforming to the specifications above and must include all required forms (nb Colour Artwork form for any colour figures and Exclusive Licence Agreement).
+At the conditionally accepted stage all authors are asked to submit their final manuscript text in word format with figures and tables conforming to the specifications above and must include all required forms (nb Colour Artwork form for any colour figures).

-Authors of accepted manuscripts will be required to grant Wiley-Blackwell an exclusive licence to publish the article on behalf of the British Ecological Society.
-Signing an Exclusive Licence Agreement is a condition of publication and papers will not be published until a signed form is received.
+Authors of accepted manuscripts will be required to grant Wiley an exclusive licence to publish the article on behalf of the British Ecological Society.
+Signing an Exclusive Licence Agreement (ELA) is a condition of publication and papers will not be published until a signed form is received.
 (Papers subject to government or Crown copyright are exempt from this requirement.)
-Once a paper is accepted, the corresponding author will receive an email from Wiley-Blackwell prompting them to login to Author Services, where they will be able to complete the licence agreement on behalf of all co-authors.
-You can download a copy of the Exclusive Licence Form here to view the terms and conditions.
+Once a paper is accepted, the corresponding author will receive an email from Wiley prompting them to login to Author Services, where, via the Wiley Author Licencing Service (WALS), they will be able to complete the licence agreement on behalf of all co-authors.
+The terms and conditions of the ELA can be previewed in the samples associated with the Copyright FAQs here.
 Do not complete this PDF until you are prompted to do so by Author Services.
 Please read the licence form carefully before signing: conditions are changed from time to time and may not be the same as the last time you completed one of these forms.